18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Premier League bettors can find a variety of bet types on major sportsbooks’ websites.
 The simplest bet type is the single bet.
 Punters can wager on a team to win or draw via this bet and if the result comes in, they win.
 The single bet is the simplest Premier League bet type, but there are many more gamblers can take advantage of.

-Prior to the Premier League’s kick off each season, sportsbooks allow punters to wager on a number of futures bets.
+Prior to the Premier League’s kick-off each season, sportsbooks allow punters to wager on a number of futures bets.
 These bet types give gamblers the chance to wager on an outcome at the end of the season.
 There are also futures bets that end sooner than that; such as in midseason.
-Bettors can bet on a several outcomes including the ‘which team will win the league’, ‘which teams will be relegated’, ‘who will be top scorer’, and many more.
-Futures bets are a lot of fun and supporters often wager on futures in hopes of their favourite team winning the league.
+Bettors can bet on several outcomes including the ‘which team will win the league’, ‘which teams will be relegated’, ‘Who will be top scorer’, and many more.
+Futures bets are a lot of fun and supporters often wager on futures in hopes of their favorite team winning the league.

 Manchester City – 4/6